binguimath/binguimath.github.io/readme.md

 ##  Research Interests 🧐

 I am a mathematical analyst working on vertex operator algebras (VOAs), a mathematical model of 2d conformal field theory.
 This means that I am interested in the analysis problems in VOAs and their representation categories, and that I like to solve VOA problems using analytic methods.
-The following are some analysis problems that I have worked with and I am interested in.
+These methods can be divided into two parts:

-Real analysis in unitary VOAs: Unitarity of VOAs, unitarity of VOAs modules and their fusion products.
-Relationship between VOAs and operator algebras (more precisely: conformal nets).
+- Real analysis in unitary VOAs: Using functional analysis and especially von Neumann algebras, I study the unitarity of VOAs, the unitarity of VOA modules and their fusion products, the relation between VOAs and operator algebras (more precisely: conformal nets).

-Complex analysis in (possibly non-unitary) VOAs: Conformal blocks and their complex-analytic properties.
-Factorization of conformal blocks.
-C_2 cofinite VOAs and their representations.
+- Complex analysis in (possibly non-unitary) VOAs: Using complex analysis, I study conformal blocks and their complex-analytic properties, factorization of conformal blocks, C_2 cofinite VOAs and their representations.